 1E-mail: gellison@mit.edu, sellison@mit.edu.
-We would like to thank Vivek Bhattacharya, Masao Fukui, Chen Lian, David Liu, and especially Hongkai Zhang for outstanding research assistance.
-We thank Panle Jia Barwick, Gabriel Carroll, and many seminar audiences for comments on an earlier drafts that led us to make substantial improvements to the paper.
+We would like to thank Vivek Bhattacharya, Masao Fukui, Chen Lian, David Liu, Chelsea Mitchell, Reca Sarfati, and Hongkai Zhang for outstanding research assistance.
+We thank Panle Jia Barwick and Gabriel Carroll for comments on early drafts that led us to make substantial improvements, and the editor, Allan Collard-Wexler, and many referees and seminar audiences for additional valuable feedback as we refined the paper.
 We thank the NBER Sloan Program on Digitization and the Toulouse Network for Information Technology for financial support, and the Paris School of Economics for their hospitality.